wandb/docs/content/tutorials/integration-tutorials/huggingface.md

 ```

 # 👀 Visualize results in dashboard
 Click the link printed out above, or go to [wandb.ai](https://app.wandb.ai) to see your results stream in live.
-The link to see your run in the browser will appear after all the dependencies are loaded — look for the following output: "**wandb**: 🚀 View run at [URL to your unique run]"
+The link to see your run in the browser will appear after all the dependencies are loaded.
+Look for the following output: "**wandb**: 🚀 View run at [URL to your unique run]"

 **Visualize Model Performance**
 It's easy to look across dozens of experiments, zoom in on interesting findings, and visualize highly dimensional data.